ZyueRemi/222/README.md

     <font color=#a0a0a0 size=2><br>Projection of point cloud onto the image using calibrated extrinsic matrix</font>
 </div>

-5. Multi-scene calibration
+5. Multi-scene calibration<br>
 The targetless method needs scene with rich edge features.
-If not, the calibration result will be false because of false matched edges.
+If not, the calibration result will be bad because of false matched edges.
 <div align="center">
     <img src="pic/8.png" width = 40% >
     <font color=#a0a0a0 size=2><br>False matched edge leading to bad calibration result</font>
 </div>
-When use multi-scene to do the calibration, the problem can be allievated.
+When use multi-scenes to do the calibration, the problem can be allievated.
 <div align="center">
     <img src="pic/9.png" width = 40% >
     <font color=#a0a0a0 size=2><br>After multi-scene calibration result</font>